sonmarcho/fstar-extended-mode/README.md

 | `fem-analyze-effectful-term-with-goal` | (C-c C-e C-g) | Analyze an effectful term to insert context information (precondition, type obligations, postcondition...), including the **g**lobal precondition |
 | `fem-split-assert-assume-conjuncts` | (C-c C-e C-s) | **S**plit the conjuncts in an assertion/assumption |
 | `fem-unfold-in-assert-assume` | (C-c C-e C-u) | **U**nfold/substitute a term in an assertion/assumption |

-## Tutorial
-You can learn how to use the package by going through the [tutorial file](./FEM.Tutorial.fst).

 ## Known limitations
 * the .fst files containing the meta F\* functions are not automatically loaded when we start the interactive mode, forcing the user to insert instructions like `module FEM = FEM.Process` in the code before starting F\*, which is cumbersome